tanakamasayuki/EspNowBus/README.md

 - Minimal JOIN flow: `sendRegistrationRequest()` broadcasts a ControlJoinReq; nodes that can accept register the sender and unicast ControlJoinAck back.
 (No auth/encryption yet.)
 - Broadcast/control packets carry `groupId` and a 16-byte HMAC tag (keyBcast or keyAuth); receivers verify and drop mismatches.
 Broadcast replay is limited via a 64-entry sliding window per peer.
 - JOIN packets carry an 8-byte nonce; Acceptors echo it back in Ack.
 Full challenge/response is still TODO.
+- JOIN replay is limited by a separate window; Ack also returns a responder nonceB (currently stored for future validation).

 ## Callbacks
 - `onReceive(cb)`: called for accepted unicast and authenticated broadcast packets.